 Ultimately, buprenorphine is a helpful drug for people who are committed to sobriety from addictive opiates.
 While it does create a dependency—similar to insulin or antidepressants—it helps users move away from addictive behaviors and re-build their lives.
 Patients who use buprenorphine long-term tend to have better outcomes than patients who simply use it to detox.
 That doesn't mean it has to be lifelong, but it can be.
 If you eventually decide to taper, a gradual decrease that is supervised by your doctor will give your brain a better chance to heal and leave you with fewer withdrawal symptoms.

-Workit Clinic is now opened in Michigan
+Workit Clinic provides medication-assisted treatment in Michigan & California.

 Elizabeth Brico is a freelance writer with an MFA in Writing & Poetics from Naropa University.
 Her blog, Betty's Battleground, was recently ranked by Feedspot as one of the top 75 PTSD blogs.
 She is also a regular contributing writer for HealthyPlace's trauma blog.
 Her work has appeared on Vice, Vox, Stat News, The Fix, and others.
 When she isn't working, she can usually be found reading, writing, or watching speculative fiction.